Francis Annesley (1663–1750): Later life and legacy

 Annesley married again twice.
 In July 1732 he married Elizabeth Gomeldon, widow of William Gomeldon of Summerfield Hall, Kent and daughter of John Cropley of Rochester, Kent.
 He subsequently married Sarah Lady Fowler, the widow of Sir Richard Fowler, 2nd Baronet, of Harnage Grange, Shropshire and daughter of William Sloane of Portsmouth, Hampshire.

 Annesley died in 1750.
 He had seven sons and two daughters by his first wife.
+One of his sons was William Annesley, 1st Viscount Glerawly.